The original truffles (photo © Roz Marina | 123rf).

 As the concept developed, different truffle textures and flavors were created by variously rolling balls of ganache in white confectioner»s sugar or finely chopped nuts.
 The ganache was flavored with Champagne, Cognac, raspberry and other liqueurs.
 For starters.

-In the classic repertoire, anything other type of bonbon, including chocolate-enrobed fruit cremes and other creme centers, whipped cream-filled chocolates, and any filled chocolate that isn’t filled with ganache—is not a truffle.
+In the classic repertoire, any other type of bonbon, including chocolate-enrobed fruit cremes and other creme centers, whipped cream-filled chocolates, and any filled chocolate that isn’t filled with ganache—is not a truffle.
 However…

 As Forrest Gump observed, you never know what you’re going to get.
 There is no standard of identity to stop any confectioner from selling whatever he or she wants as “truffles.”